The Chris Rock Show

-The Chris Rock Show was a weekly, Friday night, late-night talk show featured on HBO.
+The Chris Rock Show was a weekly, Friday night, late-night talk show and variety show featured on HBO.
 It was created by comedian and namesake Chris Rock and featured various guests.
 The show won an Emmy for Outstanding Writing for a Variety or Music Program in 1999.
 It ran for five seasons from February 7, 1997, to November 25, 2000.